dmchiru/PropertyManagementApp/README.md

 ## AI Assistance Disclosure

-AI assistance was used as guided support to understand JWT authentication, Blazor WebAssembly integration, Web API security, CRUD workflow, and Visual Studio/GitHub setup.
-The implementation was reviewed, edited, tested, and validated by the student.
+AI tools were used as a guided learning resource to clarify technical concepts and support the development process.
+We were responsible for implementing, reviewing, modifying, testing, and validating the final project.

 ## Author